dugagjin/MIPS/README.md

 ### What has to be tested

 - reset at program counter
-- check if program counter has to output per 4 byte starting from higher than 003FFFFC (hex)
+- check if program counter has to output per 4 bits starting from higher than 003FFFFC (hex)

 ## Built With